The only way to change the tide of religious extremism is by changing the believer’s mindset.

 How to Save The Believer

-Family or cultural tradition holds the fringe believer captive to the belief system.
-However, they see the inconsistencies in the system.
+Family or cultural tradition holds the “fringe believer” captive to the belief system.
+However, they see inconsistencies in the system.
 Unfortunately, they will go along with many of the negative social biases.
 They submit to the discriminatory practices even though they understand they are harmful.

-They are susceptible to extremist ideas and ideologies.
-This is because of their exposure to groupthink manipulation tactics.
+They are susceptible to extremist ideas and ideologies because of their greater exposure to groupthink manipulation tactics.
 This group is also apt to follow religious TV and radio programming.
-However, they are also someone who can be a real advocate for truth if you can turn their passion away from religious bigotry.
+However, they can also be a real advocate for truth if you can turn their passion away from religious bigotry.
 The unconventional process below is one of the best methods.

 The hardline believer is the person who sees their religion as their identity.
-They attend more than one meeting a week and take courses to advance their knowledge of their religion.
+They attend more than one meeting a week.
+And often take courses to advance their knowledge of their sect.
 Because of their passion and devotion to the cult, they become middle-management.